TV lets it all hang out in naked attack on bad body image | Malay Mail

 Having embraced their lumps and bumps they strip off and go nude on the beach in a feelgood finale.

-The body-positive format has been snapped up by broadcasters across Europe even before it went out for the first time on Britain’s Channel 4 on Thursday.
+The body-positive format has been snapped up by broadcasters across Europe even before it went out for the first time on Britain's Channel 4 today.

 Co-devised by University of London psychologist Dr Keon West, mental health campaigner Natasha Devon also oversees the show.